 How to Get Started in General Transcription

-One way you can get started is by applying to the companies listed above.
-The majority of these companies require experience.
-If you have little to no experience, you may want to get your feet wet by accepting assignments on Guru or Upwork.
-Be honest about your capabilities and only bid on projects that fit with your skills and knowledge.
-Do not state in your profile that you have skills and experience that you do not possess.
-If you accept a project, do not back out of it.
+You can also try freelance sites such as Guru and Upwork where you bid on jobs that match your skills and qualifications.
+If you do win a project, do not back out of it or abandon the project.
 Do the best job you can and proofread your work before submission.
-This will ensure that you get a good rating which will help you get more projects and make more money.
+This will ensure that you get positive feedback which will help you get more projects and make more money.
 Remember, you work for the client, not for yourself, so be sure to do exactly what the client asks when the client asks you to do it.

 General transcription is not for everyone, but it is a good opportunity for stay-at-home moms, retirees, and disabled individuals to make extra money.
 However, as previously discussed, it is a lot tougher than most people think.
 It is not an "easy money" job.
 It's not simple typing.
 It's not brainless work.
 You must have skills, talent, and professionalism.
 Just because it's a work-from-home job doesn't mean it's not a real job.
 It is a real job that requires real skills and real discipline.